p91g/patrick-moore.github.io/_pages/about.md

 Interests
 ------
 From p-values to deep learning, my experience in visualising, exploring and modelling is wide-ranging.
-I'm comfortable scraping the web to obtain training data and pre-processing big data, and can provide inference into statistical models and train machine learning models for prediciton.
+I have expertise in web scraping for data collection and in preprocessing large datasets.
+Additionally, I possess the skills to interpret statistical models and to develop and train machine learning models for predictive analysis.
 I've also had exposure non-transport projects, such as building a network intrusion classifier using deep learning.

-Through my PhD, I gained an appreciation for flexible modelling techniques as they allow for the most tinkering!
-Generalised Additive Models featured heavily in my research for the inference side and handling complexities of spatial data.
+During my PhD, I developed a deep appreciation for versatile modeling techniques, which provided ample opportunities for experimentation.
+Generalized Additive Models (GAMs) played a significant role in my research, particularly for inference purposes and in managing the intricacies of spatial data.
+On the prediction side, I have benchmarked several machine learning (ML) algorithms to advanced statistical models.

-On the prediction side, I applied deep learning for the prediction of bikeshare trips and benchmarked against other machine learning (ML) algorithms.
-I have applied optimisation heuristics to transport data, using both linear programming and genetic algorithms.
+In the practical application of my predictive models, I designed several optimization solutions for the placement of bikeshare stations.
+My approach involved the use of evolutionary algorithms, which resulted in innovative and efficient distribution strategies that significantly improved accessibility and user demand within bikeshare systems.

 I particularly enjoy bringing my data to life visually, whether that be an interactive map or a simple bar chart.

 I generally spend equal time between R and Python, with Python typically used for ML and R for advanced statistical models.